 Both are at the very top of the game, but Nord lacks that killer feature but does everything quite well, and on occasions, it suffers in the speed stakes.

 ExpressVPN used to be the most expensive VPN.
-But now, it has sneaked under the price for NordVPN, and for the wealth of features it offers you, there is no other VPN a UK user should consider who is concerned of their privacy or being able to make use of P2P or content streaming.
+But now, it has sneaked under the price for NordVPN, and for the wealth of features it offers you, there is no other VPN a UK user should consider who is concerned about their privacy or being able to make use of P2P or content streaming.